gonfva/gonfva.github.io/content/en/blog/2012-05-14-google-where-are-you-going.md

   - Technology
 ---

-I've been Google fanboy for a long time.&nbsp;I remember the invitation for Gmail I received around mid-2004.
+I've been Google fanboy for a long time.
+I remember the invitation for Gmail I received around mid-2004.
 Gmail was a revolution.
 From 50MB mail space at the time, they offered 1000MB (1GB).
 But the size wasn't the only thing revolutionary.
 A great UI interface, faster than anything seen before was shocking.

 I remember Google video chat.
 Being able to talk from the mail.
 "No installations".